 You already know that campus tours are important.
 They have a proven impact on yield and on reducing melt.

 By why?
 There is, of course, a practical element.
 Students want to see a campus to ensure it meets their expectations and needs.
-See that the dorms are close to the classrooms, there is study space for everyone, the sports facilities are up to par.
+They may want to see that the dorms are close to the classrooms, there is study space for everyone, or that the sports facilities are up to par.

-Make sure you are replacing these key touchpoints with digital alternatives – virtual events (we have a whole blog on top tips for running those), the opportunity to chat with a current student or staff member, student generated content that gives an authentic picture of campus life.
+Make sure you are replacing these key touchpoints with digital alternatives—virtual events (we have a whole blog on top tips for running those), the opportunity to chat with a current student or staff member, and even student-generated content that paints an authentic picture of campus life.